Barbarpotato/Advanced-React-Course/Module-3/Reusing-Behavior/README.md

 }
 export default HOC;
 ```
+`We can receive the NewComponent props by initiate the props from the identical functionality component`

 ## Pass unrelated props through to the Wrapped Component
 HOC adds features to a component.
 In other words, it enhances it.
 That's why they shouldn't drastically alter their original contract.
 Instead, the component returned from a HOC is expected to have a similar interface to the wrapped component.